Christian von Wernich

-Christian Federico von Wernich (born 27 May 1938 in Concordia, Entre Ríos Province) is an Argentine Roman Catholic priest and a former chaplain of the Buenos Aires Province Police while it was under the command of General Ramón Camps, during the dictatorial period known as the National Reorganization Process (El proceso) (1976–1983).
+Christian Federico von Wernich (born 27 May 1938 in Concordia, Entre Ríos Province) is an Argentine Roman Catholic priest and a former chaplain of the Buenos Aires Provincial Police while it was under the command of General Ramón Camps, during the dictatorial period known as the National Reorganization Process (1976–1983).
 Wernich worked in Miguel Etchecolatz's Direction of Investigations of the provincial police with the rank of Inspector.
 He became internationally known in 2006 after being indicted for murder and kidnapping in aid of the military junta; he was convicted at trial in October 2007 and sentenced to life imprisonment.

 Early life and education

 Christian Federico von Wernich was born in 1938 into an ethnic German Catholic family.
-He attended parochial school and seminary.
-He was ordained as a Catholic priest in 1960.
+He attended parochial school and seminary, and was ordained as a Catholic priest in 1960.